Krajková: Administrative division

+Etymology

+Until 1947, the German name Gossengrün was used, meaning "Goss' glade".
+In 1947, the municipality was renamed.
+The current Czech name is derived from krajka (i.e. 'lace) and refers to the craft historically associated with the settlement.

 Geography

 Krajková is located about 9 km northwest of Sokolov and 22 km west of Karlovy Vary.
 It lies in the Ore Mountains.
 The highest point is the hill Jelení vrch at 720 m above sea level.
-The Libocký Stream and Horka Reservoir, built on the stream, form the western municipal border.
+The stream of Libocký potok and Horka Reservoir, built on the stream, form the western municipal border.

 History

 The first written mention of Krajková is from 1350.
 It was a mining town where lead was mined.
-In 1947 Krajková lost its town status and its German name was replaced with the Czech one.
+During the Thirty Years' War, mining ceased.
+In 1818, the village shifted its focus to lace production.
+In 1947, Krajková lost its town status.

-From 1938 to 1945, Krajková was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, Krajková was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

+Demographics

+Transport

+The railway line Sokolov–Kraslice passes through the eastern part of the territory, but there is no train station.
+The nearest station is Hřebeny in neighbouring Josefov.

 Sights

-The landmark of Krajková is the Church of Saints Peter and Paul.
-It was originally a Gothic church, reconstructed in the Renaissance style in the 16th century.
-Its current appearance is the result of the modern reconstruction in the 19th century.
+The main landmark of Krajková is the Church of Saints Peter and Paul.
+It is originally a Gothic church, reconstructed in the Renaissance style in the 16th century.
+Its current appearance is the result of a modern reconstruction in the 19th century.